Central European History

 Central European History is a quarterly peer-reviewed academic journal on history published by Cambridge University Press on behalf of the Central European History Society, an affiliate of the American Historical Association.
 It covers all aspects of central European history from the Middle Ages to the present day.
-It was established in 1968 and is edited by Monica Black and Mirna Zakic.
+It was established in 1968 and is edited by Kenneth Ledford and Catherine Epstein.

 The journal was published by Brill Publishers in the past.